hasakiXie123/Human-Simulacra/README.md

 Contributions to enhance the usability and quality of this dataset are always welcomed.
 If you're interested in contributing, feel free to fork this repository, make your changes, and then submit a pull request.
 For significant changes, please first open an issue to discuss the proposed alterations.

 ## Acknowledgements
-- 🌟 We appreciate the guidance of the psychologists from Tongji University throughout the process.
+- 🌟 We appreciate the guidance of the psychologists from Shanghai Key Laboratory of Mental Health and Psychological Crisis Intervention, School of Computer Science and Technology, East China Normal University throughout the process.
-- 🌟 We build the self report evaluation code based on the [OpenCompass library](https://github.com/open-compass/opencompass).
+- 🌟 We build the evaluation code based on the [OpenCompass library](https://github.com/open-compass/opencompass).
+We appreciate their well-built code, which helped us save some time.